sunya-ch/cni-dra-driver/docs/design/device-discovery.md

 ## Design

 The driver initially discovers and lists all available network devices (type=device) in the ResourceSlice, including common attributes such as interface name, IP address, and MAC address.
+For every network devices, the `allowMultipleAllocations` is set to `true` with a common `count` capacity set to the maximum number of pods per node by default.

 In addition, the driver exposes an API socket that allows external providers to:

 - Register unlisted devices (e.g., devices not of `type=device`, such as `veth` or `vlan`), or
-- Add custom attributes to existing devices in the `ResourceSlice`.
+- Add custom attributes to existing devices
+- Add custom capacity to existing devices

 Attributes provided by external sources are namespaced using a suffix format.
-For example, if a provider named `bctl` registers a `bandwidth` attribute, the driver will add it as `bctl.bandwidth`, assuming the corresponding interface already exists.
+For example, if a provider named `bctl` registers a `bandwidth` capacity and `rdma` attribute, the driver will add it as `bctl/bandwidth`, assuming the corresponding interface already exists.

 ```proto
 // gRPC service definition